Audio Mastering FAQ

-How will making my music loud affect its quality?
+How loud will my track be, and does loudness affect quality?

 Before you submit your final mixes for mastering, we’re more than happy to listen to your music and offer honest, constructive feedback.
-This helps identify any mix issues early on, allowing you to make improvements before mastering and achieve the best possible final result.
+This helps identify any mixing issues early on, allowing you to make improvements before mastering and achieve the best possible final result.
+We also do live stream show casing tracks for feedback via Twich

 If you’re looking for feedback only, or want a more in-depth breakdown, we also offer a detailed screen-recorded video feedback service where we dive properly into your track and explain everything clearly.
 (Track Feedback)